 - What months are rainy?
 Do you mind if it rains?
 What about monsoon or hurricane season?

 Each place is different and there might be different reasons why a time is better or worse.
-Shade accordingly based on what resonates with you.
+Use colors and annotation based on what resonates with you.

 Explore What to do